 - Write in the margins how you would rephrase a sentence to make sure it makes the most sense

 - Rule out your three-sentence paragraphs (see point below)

 Once you’ve read through the work and gone through it with a red pen, you’ll be able to jump back on the computer and make all the changes you need.

-I do this process three times in one week (Monday, Wednesday and Friday) when editing my own writing, and each time my work improves that little bit more.
+I do this process three times in one week (Monday, Wednesday, and Friday) when editing my own writing, and each time my work improves a little bit more.
 By the time Friday comes around I have a high-quality professional piece of writing that I’d be happy for anyone to read.

 3. Top Students Read their Work out Loud

 One of the major ways students lose marks is through muddy, unclear writing.
 If your marker has to pause or (god forbid) re-read a sentence, you’ve lost the psychological essay writing game.
 Your marks will suffer big time.